Skip to Content

 Hard water clogs your pipes due to the mineral deposits that coat the pipes.
 This happens more frequently if you have older or metal pipes.
 When your pipes have residue or clogging, they have to work harder to push water through.
 This leads to using more water and more energy, and ultimately increased costs!

-Common Questions about Water Softners
+Common Questions about Water Softeners

 Doesn’t my city supply me with soft water?